0b10010010/TargetDevelopment/README.md

 ```
 In the code snippet above, a line with a function `createTarget()` which is commented out contains an argument string `'initialize'`.
 This argument will initialize all the features your reference target supports.
 Since my hardware will not have same features as the reference target, I did not initialize my new target with its reference target.

 If everything was setup right, the test function `testTarget(tgt, 'framework')` will return PASSED.
-If something goes wrong and the test returns FAILED or INCOMPLETE, a link to the test diagnostic logs is shown below the test summary.<br/>
+If something goes wrong and the test returns FAILED or INCOMPLETE, a link to the test diagnostic logs is shown below the test summary.

 Note: passing a function `testTarget(tgt)` without the argument will test the entirety of the target which can take a while.
 <br/>
 <div align="right">